Este tamaño aún no está listo.

 • While not required, basic knowledge of Spanish is beneficial.
 While the staff at LNF will help residents navigate their stay in Guatemala, artists are expected to be self-motivated and independent.

-• LNF welcomes individuals of all backgrounds to apply for admission and does not discriminate against anyone on the basis of age, gender, religion, nationality, marital status, ancestry, color, race, disability or sexual orientation.
+• LNF welcomes individuals of all backgrounds to apply for admission and does not discriminate against anyone based on age, gender, religion, nationality, marital status, ancestry, color, race, diverse abilities, or sexual orientation.

 APPLICATION GUIDELINES